jsonPathGetValue Step

 }

 • Click the "JsonPathGetValue" step to configure its "Required" properties.
-Give the step a name and provide the variable or global reference to hold the JSON result.
+Give the step a name and specify the variable or global reference to store the JSON result.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

 • Click the "JsonPathGetValue" step to configure its "Optional" properties.
-Provide JSON Path expression and the variable or global reference for the JSON result.
-Click the button to map multiple JSON path expressions with variable or global references.
-You can retrieve JSON values using either single or multiple path expressions, but not both.
-Here $.Row[*].length path expression returns the total count of the records available in the SQL result set.
+Provide a JSON Path expression and a variable or global reference for the JSON result.
+Click the button to map multiple JSON Path expressions to variable or global references.
+You can retrieve JSON values using either a single path expression or multiple path expressions, but not both.
+Here, the $.Row[*].length path expression returns the total count of records in the SQL result set.
 Click the Save button.

-• You can refer to this website for more information on JSONPath expression syntax.
+• You can refer to this website for more information about JSONPath expression syntax.

 https://jsonpath.com/

-• Save the process definition, create a new instance, and then execute it.
+• Save the process definition, create a new instance, and execute it.
 Render the process instance.
 Click the “JsonPathGetValue” process step to view its properties.
-The step should get the JSON result value.
+The step should retrieve the JSON result value.

 Definition Sample: